-Load control nets, also known as load restraint nets are durable and extremely reliable nets ideally suited and extensively used within the transport, industrial and construction sectors for securing loads.
+Load control nets, also known as load securing or load restraint nets are durable and extremely reliable nets ideally suited and extensively used within the transport, industrial and construction sectors for securing loads.
 They are especially useful in situations where the loads are uneven or bulky.

 The nets can be used on pallets, on stationary loads in warehouses and also can be used within closed transport systems and containers as a load restraint.
 Many warehouses also use these nets to cover roll cages or trolleys to keep items contained during transit.

 There are many areas where these nets can be used including:

 • Construction industry – to restrain materials and other items on site or whilst in transit

 • Transport industry – as a partition net or load restraint net in trucks, lorries, skips, trailers and vans

 • In warehouses to cover pallet loads and other goods or on shelving or racking